Sulawesi Scuba Diving Trip Report

 Critter Paradise at Lembeh's Kungkungan Bay Resort

-Having been diving in Lembeh Strait recently, I have come to 1 conclusion about fish identification books: the majority of pictures of weird creatures must have been taken in the Lembeh Strait!
+After diving in Lembeh Strait recently, I have come to 1 conclusion about fish identification books: the majority of pictures of weird creatures must have been taken in the Lembeh Strait!
 I thought I might never come face to face with such amazing marine species I had seen only in books.
 My trip to Lembeh, staying at Kungkungan Bay Resort, changed all that forever!

 This is unsurprising given that it is one of the richest areas of marine diversity in the world.
 It is a fact.
 It is also a fact that I had the pleasure of taking some amazing pictures of a great variety of weird macro species myself.
 I spent a fascinating few days muck diving, together with the customers and dive crew of the Kungkungan Bay Resort, or KBR as they are more informally known.